 Expressions of Love - Proverbs 3:12

-- (For smaller children) God expects Dad and Mom to correct you because He wants you to learn to do right (Proverbs 19:18).
-Eli's sons did wickedly.
-Eli spoke to them and they continued in their evil ways (1 Samuel 2:23-24).
-He should have taken more serious action (1 Samuel 3:13), but did not, and his two sons were killed in battle as a result of their wicked living.
+- (For children): God expects your dad and mom to correct you because He wants you to learn to do right (Proverbs 19:18).
+Eli’s sons did wickedly and Eli spoke to them, yet they continued in their evil ways (1 Samuel 2:23-24).
+He should have taken more serious action (1 Samuel 3:13) but did not, and his two sons were killed in battle as a result of their wicked living.

-- Why does God allow bad things to happen to good people?
+- (For everyone): Why does God allow bad things to happen to good people?
 Is it possible that God allows things to happen to us, good or bad, for our benefit?

 - When God corrects or chastens His people out of love, He does so not for His own enjoyment, but for the benefit of those He loves.
 What can we learn from His example?